Leg3ndary/APHS-bot/info/announcements.md

 **STUDENT COUNCIL PJ DAY** - Are you tired of going to school?
 Feel like sleeping in?
 In celebration of the upcoming winter break, wear your pajamas to school tomorrow, no judgement!

-**SKI / SNOWBOARD TEAM **- Please go to portable 4 at the beginning of lunch to pick up your hoodies.
+**SKI / SNOWBOARD TEAM**- Please go to portable 4 at the beginning of lunch to pick up your hoodies.

 ## WEDNESDAY DECEMBER 15 2021

-**IMPORTANT INFORMATION - **To the best of our knowledge, schools will reopen on January 3, 2022 as planned.
+**IMPORTANT INFORMATION**To the best of our knowledge, schools will reopen on January 3, 2022 as planned.
 However, as we do at every school break to ensure we are prepared for situations where students don’t pass the COVID-19 School Screening tool students are reminded of the following:

 Please take home all essential personal items and learning materials on Friday.
 This should include all resources including binders, art kits, personal or school assigned laptops, chromebooks or iPADs

 Thank you everyone.
 We hope you have a wonderful holiday break!

-**SKI / SNOWBOARD TEAM **.
+**SKI / SNOWBOARD TEAM**.
 There will be a mandatory meeting today in Portable 4 at 11;00AM sharpe.

 **LOCKERS** - If you are using a locker, please remember to remove any garbage and take home any stinky gym clothes for a wash, before you leave for the Holiday Break.
 Everyone will thank you.